RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Sortname** _(files only)_

 This entry makes it possible to change the sorting of a game without having to change its name.
 For instance it can be used to sort _Mille Miglia_ as _1000 Miglia_ or _The Punisher_ as _Punisher, The_.
 Note that the _Jump to..._ quick selector on the game options menu will base its index on the first character of the sortname if it exists for a game, which could be slightly confusing in some instances when quick jumping in the gamelist.
 The _sortname_ entry also affects custom collections, although for these it's possible to override the value as described below.
+This entry only applies if the sort order has been set to _Filename, Ascending_ or _Filename, Descending_.

 **Custom collections sortname** _(only visible when editing a game from within a custom collection)_